croptofit/crop-dimension-db/README.md

-# crop-dimension-db
-Database of Common Crop Dimensions
+# Database of Common Crop Dimensions
+CropToFit is an online tool to scale and crop an image to specific dimensions.

+Below is a database of commond crop dimensions:

+Note that you can click on any link to open the CropToFit tool with the dimensions preset.

 ## Ad Networks: